ocaml/dune/doc/reference/files/dune-project/dialect.rst

          ``%{input-file}`` and output the formatted source code on its standard output.

-         If the field is not present, the behaviour depends on the presence of ``(preprocess)``: if it is also not present (that is, the dialect consists of valid OCaml code), then the dialect will be formatted as any other OCaml code.
+         If the field is not present, the behavior depends on the presence of ``(preprocess)``: if it is also not present (that is, the dialect consists of valid OCaml code), then the dialect will be formatted as any other OCaml code.
 Otherwise no special formatting will be done.